A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: A Concise Account and New Results on star -diagrams

-\begin{theorem} Any $\star$-bundle $M \leftarrow \mathcal{P} \rightarrow M'$ is an example of a Hausdorff–Morita equivalence.
-Specifically, the singular foliation induced by the $G$-orbits on $M$ and $M'$ can be pulled back to isomorphic singular foliations in $\mathcal{P}$ via the corresponding projections. \end{theorem}
+\begin{theorem} Any $\star$-bundle $M \leftarrow P \rightarrow M'$ with connected structure group $G$ is an example of a Hausdorff--Morita equivalence.
+Specifically, the singular foliation induced by the $G$-orbits on $M$ and $M'$ can be pulled back to isomorphic singular foliations in $P$ via the corresponding projections. \end{theorem}

-\begin{proof} As stated in Corollary 2.17 in \cite{Garmendia2019}, if two connected Lie groups $G_1$ and $G_2$ act freely and properly on a manifold $\mathcal{P}$ with commuting actions, the singular foliation on $\mathcal{P}/G_1$ resulting from the induced $G_2$-action is Morita equivalent to the singular foliation in $\mathcal{P}/G_2$ arising from the induced $G_1$-action.
-Our $\star$-diagrams exemplify this scenario, noting that $G_1 = G_2$.
-Consequently, $\mathcal{P}/G_1 = M$ and $\mathcal{P}/G_2 = M'$. \qedhere \end{proof}
+\begin{proof} As stated in Corollary 2.17 in \cite{Garmendia2019}, if two connected Lie groups $G_1$ and $G_2$ act freely and properly on a manifold $P$ with commuting actions, the singular foliation on $P/G_1$ induced by the residual $G_2$-action is Hausdorff--Morita equivalent to the singular foliation on $P/G_2$ induced by the residual $G_1$-action.
+A $\star$-diagram is exactly this situation with $G_1=G_2=G$: taking $G_1$ to be the $\bullet$-action gives $P/G_1=M$, carrying the foliation induced by the residual $\star$-action, and taking $G_2$ to be the $\star$-action gives $P/G_2=M'$, carrying the foliation induced by the residual $\bullet$-action.
+Both actions are free by the definition of a $\star$-diagram, and proper because $G$ is compact.
+Connectedness of $G$ is used here, and only here: the singular foliation induced by a $G$-action is generated by the action vector fields \eqref{eq:action}, hence depends only on the identity component of $G$, and Corollary 2.17 of \cite{Garmendia2019} is stated under this hypothesis. \end{proof}

-As a further observation, we illustrate (in Example \ref{ex:almostfree}) that if one of the actions, $\bullet$ or $\star$, is almost free (i.e., every isotropy subgroup is discrete), then the foliation induced by the connected components of the orbits of the $\star$-action on $M$ and the $\bullet$-action on $M'$ is an example of a projective foliation – see Definition \ref{def:projectivefoliation}.

-\begin{definition}[Projective foliations] A Riemannian manifold $(M, \mathsf{g})$ with a singular Riemannian foliation $\mathcal{F}$, formed by the collection of connected components of the orbits under an isometric action, is termed projective if there exists a vector bundle $E \to M$ such that the local sheaf of vector fields associated with $\mathcal{F}$ can be recovered using $C^{\infty}_c(E)$, viewed as $C^{\infty}(M)$-modules, where $C^{\infty}_c(E)$ denotes the smooth sections on $E$ with compact support.
-In this case, $E$ has the structure of an almost injective Lie algebroid – see \cite[p.
-484]{clairedebord} and \cite[Chapter 3]{mackenzie_2005} for further details. \end{definition}
+\begin{definition}[Projective foliations] A manifold $M$ equipped with a singular foliation $\mathcal{F}$ is termed \emph{projective} if there exist a vector bundle $E \to M$ and a bundle map $\rho: E \to TM$, injective on a dense open subset of $M$, such that

+where $\Gamma_c(E)$ denotes the space of compactly supported smooth sections of $E$.
+The map $\rho$ is then an \emph{almost injective} anchor, and $E$ carries the structure of an almost injective Lie algebroid; see \cite[p.~484]{clairedebord} and \cite[Chapter 3]{mackenzie_2005} for further details. \end{definition}

+As shown in Example \ref{ex:almostfree} below, if either the $G$-action on $M$ or the $G$-action on $M'$ is \emph{almost free} (i.e., every isotropy subgroup is discrete), then the induced singular foliations on $M$ and $M'$ are projective foliations.